 SQUASH BUG BIOLOGY

-Squash bugs are brown plant eating insects with piercing sucking mouth parts.
+Squash bugs are light gray, brown to black plant eating insects with piercing sucking mouth parts.
 Squash bugs use these mouth parts to pierce plant leaves and stems from which they drink and consume plant sap.
 They prefer garden-variety plants such as summer squash, pumpkins, melons and cucumbers but will readily feed on tomato plants and pretty much anything that’s healthy and available they find in the yard.
-Most abundant from early summer to fall, squash bugs overwinter and seek protected nest sites for the winter months.
+Most abundant from early summer to fall, squash bugs overwinter as adults and seek protected nest sites for the winter months.
 If populations exist close to homes or other structures, these buildings will naturally present themselves as great locations to stay during the colder winter months.
 From the details in your message above, it sounds as if the squash bugs in your garden are now wanting to invade and infest your home as winter approaches so they’re naturally seeking shelter as they’re instinctively wired to do.

 Squash bug control generally takes one full “cycle” or year to see the net result of your effort and applications.
 Treating the outside of your house now will certainly diminish and stop the invasion.
 But to get real control, you need to get rid of them where it counts most.
 This is in the yard and usually centers around their main nest site.
 For most homeowners with a squash bug problem, the main site is usually a garden, plant bed or some other densely vegetated section of the yard full of lush plants.